iluskaland/portfolio-template/README.md

 1. Fork this repository to your GitHub account.
 2. Clone the forked repository to your local machine.
-3. Create a new branch for your contribution:
+3. Create a new branch for your contribution.
 4. Make your changes and ensure they adhere to our code and style standards.
 5. Test your changes thoroughly.
 6. Commit your changes with a descriptive commit message.